 If you were in a single-car, at-fault accident, meaning you were the only one involved and the accident was your fault, and only your property was damaged, it’s more likely that you’re in position to consider paying for repairs out of pocket and not filing a claim.

 Say, for example, you hit a tree on your own property while pulling into your driveway.
 Collision coverage would cover the cost of the damage.
 And if your car is damaged while you’re not driving it, by something like extreme weather or falling objects, comprehensive coverage would cover that.
+Comprehensive coverage also covers:

 Not filing a claim also means you can do the repairs on your own time, which can be helpful when money is tight.
 If your repairs are just cosmetic, and you don’t have the budget for them now, paying out of pocket instead of filing a claim means you can delay taking your car to the shop until you can afford it.
 But if you file a claim, you’d have to pay your deductible right away.

-Ready to start?
+Ready to shop car insurance?

 If your car is damaged and you report it to your insurance, even if you don’t file a claim, your insurance carrier may still record the incident as a zero payout.
 If this just happens once, it probably won’t lead to a rate increase, but if you’re reporting a few of these incidents, it may affect your premiums down the line.

 However if your car is damaged and you don’t tell your insurance, it could mean big problems for you.
-Even repaired damage may mask internal issues, and if that damage isn’t properly fixed it cause a future accident.
+Even repaired damage may mask internal issues, and if that damage isn’t properly fixed it could cause a future accident.
 If you try to file a claim on that new damage, you may be denied, because you knew about prior issues and didn’t report them to your insurance company.